yabinmeng/nosqlbench-build-docs/site/content/getting-started/02-scenarios.md

 👉 The commands in this section are examples to show you how the command line works with nb5.

-## run a scenario
+## Run a scenario

-To run a simple built-in scenario run one of these:
+To run a simple built-in scenario, run one of these:

 ```
 ./nb5 cql-keyvalue host=<addr> localdc=<localdcname>